-The first stage is Non-Rapid Eye Movement (NREM) sleep which accounts for the majority of sleep time.
+The first stage is Non-Rapid Eye Movement (NREM) sleep, which accounts for most sleep time.
 And it’s especially important as we experience a particularly deep sleep where we experience rejuvenation and growth.
-Apart from this, the second stage is Rapid Eye Movement (REM) sleep where we go through the vivid dreaming stage.
+Apart from this, the second stage is Rapid Eye Movement (REM) sleep, where we go through the vivid dreaming stage.
 While we never think much about our sleep, it’s the quality of the sleep that really matters.

 What exactly is high-quality sleep?

-So let’s first understand the factors that make up high-quality sleep:
+So, let’s first understand the factors that make up high-quality sleep:

-b) Sleep continuity: if you toss and turn in bed or frequently visit the washroom at night then it can impact your sleep quality negatively.
+If you toss and turn in bed or frequently visit the washroom at night then it can impact your sleep quality negatively.
 A higher sleep quality means sleeping continuously shifting in the different stages naturally.

 In short, when you wake up refreshed and in a good mood, you have basically experienced a high quality of sleep.
 So it’s not about the time spent in bed.
-Now the obvious question is, can Ashwagandha help you experience this high-quality sleep?
+Now, the obvious question is, can Ashwagandha help you experience this high-quality sleep?

 Let’s see why there’s such hype around Ashwagandha and what science and Ayurveda say about it.

-In Ayurveda, Ashwagandha has been mentioned as a rasayanam herb which means it promotes rejuvenation and overall well-being.
-It’s one of the most widely used herbs, often called the ‘king of herbs, and has been consumed for over 3,000 years by people who desire greater mental and physical strength.
+In Ayurveda, Ashwagandha has been mentioned as a rasayanam herb that promotes rejuvenation and overall well-being.
+It’s one of the most widely used herbs, often called the ‘king of herbs“, and has been consumed for over 3,000 years by people who desire greater mental and physical strength.
 Apart from this, it also supports the immune system, improves digestion, and promotes restful sleep.
-Even though the whole plant is beneficial but it has been observed that the roots which are closer to the soil are especially rich in nutrients.
+It also helps to control blood sugar levels.
+Even though the whole plant is beneficial, it has been observed that the roots closer to the soil are especially rich in nutrients.

 Ashwagandha, Sleep, and the science behind it